-- a) Know basic facts about autism including: - i. how common it is - ii. that autism is neurodevelopmental and life long - iii. that every autistic person has a different combination of traits and sensitivities and is unique. - b) Be able to use respectful terminology. - c) Understand what common autistic characteristics may look like in real life situations e.g. at home, in the classroom, in care settings, in the community. - d) Take responsibility for meeting an autistic person's unique communication and information needs: - i. understand that communication includes both giving and receiving information and the importance of actively including autistic people, regardless of their ability to communicate verbally - ii. be aware how autistic people may become overwhelmed and need time and quiet space to process and understand information.
-For example, when overwhelmed some people may 'shutdown' or simply acquiesce to anything said in order to bring the experience to a close; therefore, you will not get accurate information and they will not retain what you have said - iii. be aware of (e.g. through reading their communication passport) and respect the different methods of communication that an autistic person may use - iv. actively listen to what a person is 'saying' and be prepared to use patience and perseverance in communication - including being silent to allow thinking time - v. be aware that processing and understanding spoken language is a challenge for many autistic people, especially when anxious or in difficult sensory environments - vi. be aware that autistic people often take language literally so it is important to use clear, unambiguous language, responding positively when autistic people use direct language and give direct feedback - vii. be aware of difficulties and differences in non-verbal communication e.g. facial expression; eye contact; and personal distance - e) Be aware that behaviour seen as challenging may be a form of communication or an indication of distress. - f) Recognise some key differences in social interaction e.g. processing time, difficulties with small talk, social rules, understanding and interpreting emotions. - g) Be aware that autistic people may live with other physical or mental health conditions or impairments that will also impact on their lives.
+- a) Know basic facts about autism including: - i. how common it is - ii. that autism is neurological and life long - iii. that every autistic person is affected differently and is unique. - b) Be able to use respectful terminology. - c) Understand what common autistic characteristics may look like in real life situations e.g. at home, in the classroom, in care settings, in the community. - d) Understand the importance of meeting an autistic person's unique communication and information needs: - i. understand that communication includes both giving and receiving information and the importance of actively including autistic people in conversations about them - ii. be aware how autistic people may become overwhelmed and need time and quiet space to process and understand information.
+For example when overwhelmed some people may 'shutdown' or simply acquiesce to anything said in order to bring the experience to a close; therefore you will not get accurate information and they will not retain what you have said. - iii. be aware of (e.g. through reading their communication passport) and respect the different methods of communication that an autistic person may use such as visual techniques - iv. actively listen to what a person is saying and be prepared to use patience and perseverance in communication including being silent to allow thinking time - v. be aware that autistic people can favour literal interpretations and therefore use non-confrontational but clear language, responding positively when autistic people use direct language and give direct feedback - vi. be aware of difficulties and differences in non-verbal communication / body language / personal distance - vii. recognise the impact of stress and anxiety on communication. - e) Recognise some key differences in social interaction e.g. difficulties with small talk, social rules and processing time. - f) Understand the role of trauma in the lives of autistic people leading to a wide range of mental health problems in later life and the importance of building trust and making choices for recovery.

-- h) Understand the role of trauma in the lives of autistic people leading to a wide range of mental health problems in later life and the importance of building trust and making choices for recovery. - i) Understand how sensory issues can impact on autistic people e.g. oversensitivity or under-sensitivity to lighting, sound, temperature, touch, smell and how anxiety and stress can contribute to sensory tolerance. - j) Be able to make simple changes to ensure an environment is accessible to autistic people, including opportunities to avoid sensory overload (e.g. turning off unnecessary lights, TV / radio, offering quiet space, enabling the use of sensory protection such as noise-cancelling headphones), and consider the use of an alternative location. - k) Plan changes in advance whenever possible.
-Provide preparation and information about upcoming events using a variety of communication methods. - I) Recognise the importance of passionate interests and hobbies. - m) Be able to consistently put key adaptations into practice, for example: - i.
+- g) Understand how sensory issues can impact on autistic people e.g. oversensitivity or under-sensitivity to lighting, sound, temperature, touch, smell5 and how anxiety and stress can contribute to sensory needs. - h) Be able to make simple changes to ensure an environment is accessible to autistic people, including opportunities to avoid sensory overload (e.g. turning off unnecessary lights, tv / radio, offering quiet space, enabling the use of sensory protection such as noise-cancelling headphones), or consider the use of an alternative location. - i) Plan changes in advance whenever possible6.
+Provide preparation and information about upcoming events using a variety of communication methods. - j) Recognise the importance of passionate interests and hobbies7. - k) Be able to consistently put key adaptations into practice, for example: - i.
 Don't spring surprises! - ii.
 Don't touch without consent - iii.
 Slow down and pause - iv.
 Create or find a calm, quiet environment - v.
-Explain FIRST, THEN do. - n) Be aware of the Equality Act 2010, Human Rights Act 1998 and Mental Capacity Act 2005. - o) Know where to access resources and further information about autism.
+Explain FIRST, THEN do. - I) Know where to access resources and further information about autism.